steinbring/jws.dev/README.md

 	* I tend to enjoy front-end development more than back-end development.
 * In 2005, I recieved a BBA in Management Information Systems from the [University of Wisconsin-Milwaukee - Lubar School of Business](https://uwm.edu/business/).
 * In 2012, I recieved a MBA from [Cardinal Stritch University](https://www.stritch.edu/academics/programs/badgm).
-* Conferences that I will be at in 2022:
+* Conferences that I was at in 2022:
 	* [Cyphercon 5.3](https://cyphercon.com/)
 	* [That Conference](https://that.us/activities/4CYljqsNWFJrs70dvEp6)
 * I post to [my blog](https://blog.jws.app/) fairly often.